Anambra State: Executive

 The position of Governor of Anambra State is one of the most powerful in Nigeria.
 The governor is elected on a ticket with their deputy governor as the only statewide elected executive officials in the state; the governor then appoints the entire executive cabinet and judges of the state's Supreme Court.
 Charles Soludo (APGA) is the governor.
 The governor's house is called "Light House", located in Agu-Awka, Awka South, Awka, the state's capital.

 The office of the Deputy Governor was established when the state was created.
-Roy Umenyi was elected the first deputy governor on the ticket with Governor Jim Nwobodo and took office on October 1979.
+Roy Umenyi was elected the first deputy governor on the ticket with Governor Jim Nwobodo and took office in October 1979.
 Onyeka Ibezim (APGA) is the deputy governor and assumed office in 2022.

 Legislative

 The State has a three-tier administrative structure: State, Local and Autonomous community levels.
 The three arms at state level are the Executive, the Legislative and the Judiciary.
 The executive arm is headed by an elected governor, who is assisted by a deputy governor, commissioners and executive advisers.

 Anambra's political history can be described as varied.
 Until the early 21st century, it was marked by considerable unrest.
 Having a long list of "firsts" in Nigerian history, it has been known by the sobriquet as, "The Light of The Nation".
 On 29 May 1999, Chinwoke Mbadinuju was sworn in as civilian governor of Anambra state, after many years of military rule.
 His administration was plagued by deep problems: the most notable was withholding of teachers' salaries in the school.
 The teachers finally conducted a ten-month strike in all the government secondary schools in the state.

 Before Mbadinuju's rule, secondary education had been free of charge.
 His administration imposed a tuition fee of 3,000 Naira per term, for all secondary schools, which led to an unprecedented massive demonstration by secondary school students from all over the state.
 Many people attribute Mbadinuju's failure to political godfathers; his successor also struggled.
 On 26 May 2003, Chris Ngige was sworn in as the new governor of the state, but he was removed in March 2006 after Peter Obi of APGA filed charges against him of electoral malpractice.
 The Court of Appeal in Enugu asserted that Ngige's apparent victory in the 2003 election was fraudulent and ordered him to leave the seat.